Death and state funeral of Hirohito: Funeral dignitaries

-Reactions
+Responses

 Domestic

-Following the announcement, NHK aired this card at 7:57 am.
-It simply read "His Majesty the Emperor has died" (天皇陛下崩御, Tennō Heika hōgyo).

 The government observed a mourning period of six days as flags flew at half-mast or were decorated with black ribbons.
 With virtually all television stations having suspended normal schedules, major Japanese video rental stores saw a surge in customers.
 The stock market was shut down on the day of the funeral.

 Some Japanese, including a small Christian community, constitutional scholars and opposition politicians, denounced the funeral ceremonies and the Shinto-based portion of the funeral as a return to past imperial exaltation, arguing that the inclusion of Shinto rites violated Japan's post-war separation of state and religion.
 This separation had been especially important in Japan because the Shinto faith was used as a religious basis for the ultra-nationalism and militaristic expansion of wartime Japan.
 Some opposition party delegates to the funeral boycotted that part of the ceremony.

 Some anti-monarchy groups staged small protests on the day of the funeral, with eight hundred in Tokyo calling on the government to apologize for war crimes committed in the Emperor's name.
 Roughly three thousand people also protested in Kyoto.

 During the funeral procession in Tokyo, a man stepped into the street as the cortege approached.
 He was quickly apprehended by police who hustled him away.
 At 1:55 pm, half an hour before the hearse carrying the late emperor's casket passed by, policemen patrolling the highway leading to the Musashi Imperial Graveyard heard an explosion and found debris scattered along the highway.
 They quickly cleared away the rubble, and the hearse passed without incident.
 In total, the police also arrested four people, including two for trying to disrupt the procession.